KelvinLinBU/EDURoute/README.md

-# Simple_Calculator_App
+# EDURoute
-This is a simple calculator Android app written in Kotlin and XML.
-It can handle divide by 0, and empty field error cases.
-It handles +,-,*,/, and % operations.
+This is a mobile application called EDURoute which is designed to help users navigate through college campuses.
+It is an android app written in Kotlin and XML.